 Behind the scenes, the Sonic 3 team were indeed working on a bigger game - Sonic the Hedgehog 3 Limited Edition, also known as Sonic 3+, a rumoured 24-megabit cartridge that would have been the definitive version of the adventure.
 But while development continued shortly after the split, the focus soon became on releasing a "part 2" that could combine itself with "part 1".

-The first official showing of Sonic & Knuckles and its "lock-on technology" would not occur until Monday October 17th, when Sega teamed up with broadcaster MTV to show the game on a special television show, Rock the Rock.
-Taking place on the prizon island of Alcatraz ("the rock"), it also featured 50 contenstants competing for a $25,000 grand prize.
-This competition occured nine days before broadcast, on October 8 and was presented by Bill Bellamy and Daisy Fuentes.
+The first official showing of Sonic & Knuckles and its "Lock-On Technology" would not occur until Monday October 17th, when Sega teamed up with broadcaster MTV to show the game on a special television show, Rock the Rock.
+Taking place on the prison island of Alcatraz ("the rock"), it also featured 50 contenstants competing for a $25,000 grand prize.
+This competition occured nine days before broadcast, on October 8th and was presented by Bill Bellamy and Daisy Fuentes.